moonbeam-foundation/moonbeam/precompiles/utils/macro/docs/precompile_macro.md

 using an `impl` block with annotations to automatically generate:

 - the implementation of the trait `Precompile` or `PrecompileSet` (exposed by the `fp_evm` crate)
-- parsing of the method parameters from Solidity encoding into Rust type, based on the `EvmData` trait (exposed by the `precompile-utils` crate)
+- parsing of the method parameters from Solidity encoding into Rust type, based on the `solidity::Codec` trait (exposed by the `precompile-utils` crate)
 - a test to ensure the types expressed in the Solidity signature match the Rust types in the implementation.